AI-Medical-Vision/GUNETR_pplus_LiTS/README.md

-# G-UNETR++: A Gradient-Enhanced Network for Accurate and Robust Liver Segmentation from CT images
+# G-UNETR++: A Gradient-Enhanced Network for Accurate and Robust Liver Segmentation from Computed Tomography Images
 ---
 ![model](./images/model.png)

-**🔥G-UNETR++: A Gradient-Enhanced Network for Accurate and Robust Liver Segmentation from CT images**
+**🔥G-UNETR++: A Gradient-Enhanced Network for Accurate and Robust Liver Segmentation from Computed Tomography Images**
 Paper: [G-UNETR++](https://www.mdpi.com/2076-3417/15/2/837)

 ---